overture-stack/website/markdown/documentation/song/user-guide/schema/index.md

 ---

 # JSON Schema
 Data is submitted to Song in JSON format.
 All data uploads are validated against a data model schema.
 Song ensures that all submitted data meets the desired structure and allowed values.
 To validate metadata at the time of submission, Song leverages [JSON Schema](https://json-schema.org/).
-JSON Schema provides a vocabulary for the structural validation of JSON formatted data, for example, ensuring that required fields are present, or that the contents of a field match the desired data type or allowed values.
+JSON Schema provides a vocabulary for the structural validation of JSON formatted data, for example, ensuring that required fields are present, or that the contents of a field matches the desired data type or allowed values.

 # Analysis Schemas
-Data is reasoned about in song by way of the `analysis` object.
-An analysis is a metadata record that is connected to a set of corresponding data files.
+Metadata is collected as `analysis` in Song.
+An analysis is composed of the complete metadata record and the corresponding a set of data files, all grouped as an JSON object.

 Analysis types, objects that contain specific sets of data related to a type of file or experiment, are defined as `schemas`.
 A schema is composed of two portions:
-- a minimal, base data model that defined for patient data
+- a minimal, base data model that is defined for patient data
 - a dynamic schema uploaded by a Song administrator.
 The dynamic schema is extremely flexible, in order to encode any desired business rules that submitted data must comply to.

 # The Song Base Schema
 Song requires a very minimal set of data to be provided for each schema type, called the `base schema`.
-This data includes basic identifiers of patient data including:
+This data includes basic non-identifiable primary keys of patient data including:
-- Donor, Specimen, and Sample ID
+- Donor ID, Specimen ID, and Sample ID
 - Basic cancer sample descriptors

 In JSON format, the base schema is rendered: